 • By focusing their current marketing efforts on third world countries with the promise of feeding their hungry.

-• By using media to label any public outcry — whether scientist or consumer — as misinformed, progress-phobic, and propaganda.
+• By labeling any public outcry — whether scientist or consumer — as misinformed, progress-phobic, anti-science propaganda.

 How Do You Know Who to Believe?